Powered by

 The meteorological department reports that a deep depression has formed over Odisha, intensifying over Chhattisgarh and nearby areas.
 This has resulted in heavy rainfall, which persisted for around 24 hours in many areas.

-When I was travelling across Guhwara in Chhatarpur, in the nearby district of Tikamgarh, two farmers were stranded on an island in the Dhasan River, unable to be rescued because of the river's swift currents.
+When I was traveling across Guhwara in Chhatarpur, in the nearby district of Tikamgarh, two farmers were stranded on an island in the Dhasan River, unable to be rescued because of the river's swift currents.
 The district collector urgently requested help from the army to save them.
 Meanwhile, in a heartening development, two pregnant women were safely evacuated from the flood-affected regions of Nilagodri, Kiranpur (Balaghat), and Kandri Kala in Lanji, ensuring their safety during this difficult time.

 Jashraj Farmer